Military Law Issues

 Spousal allowance- Iowa Code 633.374

 Surviving children- Iowa Code 633.267.
-If born after will, children can take.
+In Iowa, if born after will, children can take.
 If born before will, they are cut out.
-Surviving children allowance- Iowa Code 633.376
+Surviving children allowance- Iowa Code 633.376.
+In Michigan, afterborn children in gestation at death of decedent treated as living at time if they survive for 120 hours or more after birth.
+MCL 700.2108 Omitted children in Michigan are covered in MCL 700.2302

 General property provisions: After acquired property is covered in Iowa Code 633.269.
 Property is taken subject to debt unless provision in will- Iowa Code 633.278.